Longtime Southwest CEO will step down next year - WTMJ

 The new CEO will be Robert Jordan, the executive vice president of corporate services.
 Southwest said Kelly, 66, plans to remain executive chairman at least through 2026.

-Kelly moved up through the airline ranks through several financial jobs, including a stint as chief financial officer.
-He became CEO in 2004, replacing Jim Parker, who held the job briefly after co-founder Herb Kelleher stepped aside.

-Speculation about Kelly’s successor had sometimes focused on Tom Nealon, who was named president in January 2017, and Mike Van de Ven, the chief operating officer.
+Speculation about Kelly’s successor had sometimes focused on Tom Nealon, who was named president in January 2017, and Mike Van de Ven, the chief operating officer, Both men have played more prominent roles in key events such as quarterly calls with Wall Street analysts.

+Jordan, 60, was a programmer and financial analyst for computer maker Hewlett-Packard before joining Southwest in 1988.
+He held jobs in accounting and overseeing technology.
+However, he has taken on a larger strategic role at Southwest in recent years.

+Jordan ran AirTran Airways after Southwest bought the rival low-cost carrier in 2011 and led projects to build out the airline’s website and frequent-flyer program, a key source of revenue.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.